 “Bring Me Your Vision”

-You know as well as I do that a special event is a symbol of something much larger than the event itself.
+A special event is a symbol of something much larger than the event itself.
 It marks a milestone of life or business.
 It represents the character of the host as well as the importance of his or her guests.
 The profound value of an event comes from the way it causes us to do what everyday life does not: it brings us together and causes us collectively to consider the significance of things.
 Therefore, it behooves us to put great care into designing our events.
 They stand for us and what we value.
 The name of my company, Mise en Scène (which translates roughly as “set design”) refers to my belief that the surface of an event is the key to its significance, that the right design and execution of an event better enables us to appreciate what the event really stands for.

 A special event can be as complex as a theatrical production.
 I think of myself as like a producer and stage manager in one.
 If you bring me your vision, whether it be to honor a wedding or attract new clients, I will help you carry the production logistically to its final form, ensuring that the show will always go on, and with my expert surveillance giving you the freedom to join your satisfied audience and enjoy the performance you have worked to create.